Wall Street drifts as stock markets worldwide take Trump's new tariffs in stride

-NEW YORK (AP) — Stocks are drifting in mixed trading on Wall Street Thursday after President Donald Trump’s latest tariffs took effect on dozens of countries.
+NEW YORK (AP) — U.S. stocks are drifting lower on Thursday after President Donald Trump’s latest tariffs took effect on dozens of countries, but the moves are modest and stocks rose in much of the rest of the world.

-The S&P 500 edged down by 0.1% after climbing earlier in the day to the edge of its record, which was set late last month.
-The Dow Jones Industrial Average was down 330 points, or 0.7%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 slipped 0.3% after briefly climbing to the edge of its record earlier in the morning.
+The Dow Jones Industrial Average was down 293 points, or 0.7%, with an hour remaining in trading, and the Nasdaq composite was virtually unchanged.

 The U.S. tariffs that took effect Thursday morning were also already well known, as well as lower than what Trump had initially threatened.
 Some countries are still trying to negotiate down the tax rates on their exports, and continued uncertainty seems to be the only certainty on Wall Street.
 All the while, the U.S. stock market faces criticism that it’s climbed too far, too fast since hitting a bottom in April and left prices looking too expensive.